hood-network/patchcord/README.md

 ## Running

-Hypercorn is used to run Litecord.
+Hypercorn is used to run Patchcord.
 By default, it will bind to `0.0.0.0:5000`.
-This will expose your Litecord instance to the world.
+This will expose your Patchcord instance to the world.
 You can use the `-b` option to change it (e.g. `-b 0.0.0.0:45000`).

 ```sh